artemoliynyk/oxiflow/README.md

 ## Options
 _At any time – refer to the help for currently available options._

+-  `-m, --method <METHOD>` – which HTTP method to use when calling URL (GET, POST, etc.).
+Number of supported methods might change, so the best way is to do `-mHELP` and all the supported methods will be listed
 - `-c, --concurrent <CONCURRENT>` - define many request to send in parallel (might be systems dependent)
 - `-r, --repeat <REPEAT>` - how many times to repeat defined batch of concurrent requestss
 - `-t, --timeout <TIMEOUT>` - response timeout in seconds, if server won't respond in required interval – connection will be terminated and requests will be considered as failed
+- `-d, --delay <DELAY>` - delay in seconds between repeating requests batches.
+Concurrent reuqests are performed sumultaneosly, without delay.
+Consider disabling concurrence with `-c0` if you want to have delay between each request

 # Roadmap